sprzedwojski/spring-back-to-basics/notes.md

 You can also combine meta-annotations to create “composed annotations”.
 For example, the `@RestController` annotation from Spring MVC is composed of `@Controller` and `@ResponseBody`.

+### 1.10.3.
+Automatically Detecting Classes and Registering Bean Definitions

+Spring can automatically detect stereotyped classes (e.g. `@Service`) and register corresponding `BeanDefinition` instances with the `ApplicationContext`.

+**I added `spring-movies-config.xml` and wired it up in `web.xml`.
+Inside `spring-movies-config.xml` I had to enable component scanning for the com.przedwojski.purespring.movies package.
+I wanted to (but couldn't) do it so the configuration would be in Java in AppConfig, but Spring wasn't able to find it.**

+Probably I'd have to register the new context like [this](https://www.baeldung.com/spring-web-contexts#root-servlet3-java).